Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Do you find this difficult?
 Then check out where your role models or close competitors are showing and selling their creative products and services!

-Q9: Which magazines or blogs do they read?
+Q9: Which magazines or blogs do your ideal clients read?

-The more you know your ideal clients the easier this question is!
+The more you know your ideal clients the easier the answer to this question is!
 It’s not enough for you to say that they are interested in reading ‘home and interior magazines’ … you really need to go deeper!
-There is a huge difference between readers of Red Magazine and Good Housekeeping, and readers of Mollie Makes and Crafts Magazine.
+There is a huge difference between readers of Red Magazine and Good Housekeeping, and readers of Elle Decoration and Crafts Magazine.

 GET INTO ACTION: